nickangtc/nickang-blog-gatsby/content/blog/2020-11-29-the-untouchable-space-between-stimulus-and-response/index.md

 You feel hurt because now your social standing among your friends has deteriorated and you start to feel inferior. *Everyone seeing this post must think that I’m lame.*

-These are feelings I had recently when I shared my opinion that it is okay to disengage from politics [[202011151819 Why You Might Want to Disengage from Politics]].
+These are feelings I had recently when I shared my opinion that [it is okay to disengage from politics](/2020-11-22-why-you-might-want-to-disengage-from-politics/).
 When I read people’s replies on Facebook, I felt like I was being attacked.
 I felt a little stupid.
 And I certainly felt like I’ve lost the respect of some people.

 But over the next few days, I remembered about the space that exists between stimulus and response.